Home | Sitemap | Contact Us 303-627-7777

 Third degree assault is distinguishable from second degree assault on a peace officer, as described in § 18-3-203, and resisting arrest, as described in § 18-8-103, and therefore these sections do not violate equal protection.
 This section and § 18-8-103 require that the defendant act knowingly, whereas § 18-3-203 requires that the defendant act intentionally.
 Further, § 18-3-203 requires proof that the defendant intended to prevent a police officer from performing a lawful duty, which is not required for a conviction under this section.
 People v.
 Whatley, 10 P.3d 668 (Colo.
 App.
 2000).

-Here are the elements of THIRD DEGREE Assault
+Here are the elements of Third Degree Assault:

 The elements of the crime of assault in the third degree are: